 Deep dive: formal ABNF grammar (for developers)

-If you are building a DMARC parser, validator, or generator, you need the formal syntax from RFC 7489 Section 4.2.
-This uses ABNF (Augmented Backus-Naur Form) notation as defined in RFC 5234.
+If you are building a DMARC parser, validator, or generator, use the complete ABNF in RFC 9989.
+The excerpt below is a simplified map of the record shape; it uses ABNF (Augmented Backus-Naur Form) notation as defined in RFC 5234, but it is not a substitute for the full grammar.

 Key rules from the grammar